 4. Financial governance

 4.1.
-Assets of the Association shall be placed in listed bonds with high liquidity.
+Assets of the Association shall be placed in listed bonds with high liquidity or in an investment fund encompassing a wide range of the largest listed Danish companies.

 4.2.
 The Board shall decide on the organization of administrative costs, scholarships and grants to promote the Association’s purpose.